lifespikes/next-last-path/README.md

 🥉 A React Hook containing the last path from a Next.js route + some goodies 🎁

-Specially useful when working with dynamic routes
+Fast and small (1.1kB gzipped).
+Based on regex.
+Specially useful when working with dynamic routes.

 ### Install